Software-Engineering-Group-3-2025/SET09102_CW/CODE_OF_CONDUCT.md

 ## GitHub Workflow
 - Use feature branches for all development tasks.
 - Follow a structured naming convention: `feat/<issue-number>` or `fix/<issue-number>`.
 - Submit pull requests for peer review before merging into `master`.
+Asign the pull request a reviwer and communicate in a timely manner for a review and merge.
 - Write meaningful commit messages that describe the changes.
 Make sure your last commit message is meaningful so you can see it when merged.
 Follow the commmit guidelines below.
 - Regularly pull and rebase updates from `master` to avoid conflicts.
+- Never commit directly to master.
+- Code reviews are a minimum of 1 reviwer and the dev
+- Before closing a user story the whole team should give an input to ensure code quality and then the story can be closed off

 ## Code Quality & Testing
 - Implement unit tests for all public methods using xUnit.